jasonvan/prexel/README.md

 * Update encoder to take an array of diagrams [NA]
 * Add docstrings to encoders.py
 * Pretty Print
+    * When diagram has no methods don't print out a line
     * Aggregation encoding [NA-FIRST]
     * Inheritance encoding
     * Dependence encoding